 "(The Holy Prophet) treated this world disdainfully and regarded it as low.
 He held it contemptible and hated it.
 He realized that Allah kept it away from him with intention and spread it out for the others by way of contempt.
-For this reason, he kept away from it of his own volition, banished its recollection from his heart and mind and wished that its recollection should remain hidden from his eye so that he should not acquire any clothing from it, or hope for staying in it."
+For this reason, he kept away from it of his own volition, banished its recollection from his heart and mind and wished that its recollection should remain hidden from his eye so that he should not acquire any clothing from it, or hope for staying in it."6

 "O Abu Dharr!
-When you wake up in the morning do not hope to see the sun set and when you sleep at night do no t hope to see the e sun rise.' "
+When you wake up in the morning do not hope to see the sun set and when you sleep at night do not hope to see the sun rise."

-Part 5 Lesson 4: The Prophet's (S) Recommendation to Make Good Use of Present Abilities
+Lesson 4: The Prophet's (S) Recommendation to Make Good Use of Present Abilities